Katy Clark: House of Lords and Scottish Parliament: 2020–present

 Clark was created Baroness Clark of Kilwinning, of Kilwinning in the County of Ayrshire, on 3 September 2020, under which name she is a member of the House of Lords as a Labour peer.
-Baroness Clark made her maiden speech on 28 September 2020.

 Clark was elected as a member of the Scottish Parliament for the West Scotland region for the Scottish Labour Party, having also stood as its candidate for the Cunninghame North constituency at the 2021 Scottish Parliament election.
 Prior to her election, Clark previously expressed her intent to 'stand down' from the House of Lords if elected to Holyrood.
 She took a leave of absence in May 2021, due to being elected to the Scottish Parliament.

 She was appointed as Shadow Minister for Community Safety in the Scottish Labour shadow cabinet in May 2021.

+Clark was one of 5 Labour MSPs who was absent for a Scottish Parliament vote calling for the UK Government to reverse its decision to means-test the Winter Fuel Payment.

 Views

-Clark is a socialist and was regarded as on the left of the Parliamentary party when she was an MP.
-She was opposed to Prime Minister Boris Johnson's Brexit plan, has called for a second referendum and was committed to campaigning for "remain" if such a vote were to take place.
+Clark is a socialist and was regarded as being on the left of the Parliamentary party when she was an MP.
+Clark supported the eurosceptic Labour Against the Euro campaign and campaigned against an EU constitution.
+She was opposed to Prime Minister Boris Johnson's Brexit plan, called for a second referendum and was committed to campaigning for "remain" if such a vote were to take place.